Nuria Párrizas Díaz

-Nuria Párrizas Díaz (born 15 July 1991) is a Spanish professional tennis player.
-She has been ranked as high as world No. 45 in singles by the WTA, which she first reached in March 2022, and No. 320 in doubles, achieved in September 2022.
+Nuria Párrizas Díaz (born 15 July 1991) is a Spanish former professional tennis player.
+She has been ranked as high as world No. 45 in singles, which she first reached in March 2022, and No. 320 in doubles, achieved in September 2022.

 Career

 Early years

 Párrizas Díaz started playing tennis when she was six years old.
 Until the age of 14, she trained in her hometown.
 At that age, the Andalusian Tennis Federation awarded her a scholarship to train at their facilities in Seville and compete throughout Spain in the children's and cadet tournaments.

 2007–2016: Professional debut, injury and hiatus

 At the age of 16, she began to play in the Futures tournaments, both nationally and internationally.
 Párrizas Díaz then relocated to live and train in Barcelona, at the Hispano Francés Academy.

 However, due to a lack of professional support, she decided to return to Granada where she continued training and attending ITF tournaments, until she was 22 years old when she went to train in Italy.
 A major shoulder injury caused her career to come to a halt when she was among the top 300 in the WTA rankings.

 At 24 years old, the doctors suggested to Párrizas Díaz to retire from tennis.
 However, she managed to recover, and despite not having sponsors, she looked for a way to compete professionally.